Monday, 23 February 2026

 I had hoped that USA Tech would bounce back, but now I see little chance.

-All World ETFs are top-heavy with USA companies, so they will be greatly affected by the weakening $USD and the decline of USA Tech companies (magnificent 7), so I am now leaning even more towards ex-USA All World, Korean, EU and UK ETFs.
+Most All World ETFs are top-heavy with USA companies, so those ETFs will be greatly affected by the weakening $USD and the decline of USA Tech companies (magnificent 7), so I am now leaning even more towards ex-USA All World, Korean, EU and UK ETFs.

 Look at the chart below - the standard core benchmark All World ETF SWDA has performed worse than an ex-USA All World ETF XMWX or the UK FTSE ETF IUKD (over 1, 3, 6 and 12 months).